giditre/unibo_gaucho/README.md

 #### Zabbix Server

 The following set of operation is the one followed to reach correct functioning of the Zabbix moniroting system on our development environment.
 Our set refers to **Zabbix version 4.4**.
-It is slightly different than the set of instructions provided in [the official Zabbix documentation](https://www.zabbix.com/documentation/4.4/manual/installation/getting_zabbix), as some steps did not appear to work as they were described there.
+It is slightly different than the [installation instructions instructions](https://www.zabbix.com/documentation/4.4/manual/installation/getting_zabbix) provided in the official Zabbix documentation, as some steps did not appear to work as they were described there.
 Plus, this is mostly specific to **Ubuntu 18.04**.

-First, install required web and database packages (step inspired by [this](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04)):
+First, install required web and database packages (loosely based on [these instructions](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04)):
 ```bash
 sudo apt install -y apache2 mysql-server
 ```